 Thin slice judgements [are] powerful enough to condition [students’] attitudes toward the entire course, the effort they are willing to put into it, and the relationship they will have with you and their peers throughout the semester.

-It sounds a little frightening, but it is frighteningly true.
+It sounds a little frightening, but it is frighteningly real.

-Lots of law teachers have had the experience of getting part of the way through a semester, sitting in what they thought might be another lonely student drop-in session.
+Lots of law teachers have had the experience sitting in what they thought might be another lonely student drop-in session.
 A nervous-looking law student taps gently on the door.
 After spending 20 minutes answering questions and providing guidance, the student smiles and says with a certain amount of unconcealed relief and surprise, ‘Gosh, I wish I had come to see you sooner’.

-Or, even more commonly, what about those awkward silences in class as you pause, expecting that your well-thought-out and provocative musings on lawyers’ duties to clients will ignite a furious debate over the relevance of fiduciary duties in a ‘law as business’ world, but … *crickets*?
+Or, even more commonly, what about those awkward silences in class as you pause.
+You hope that your well-thought-out and provocative musings on lawyers’ duties will ignite a furious debate.
+But … *crickets*?

-I know lots of us would drop our heads into our hands at that point and wonder what’s wrong with law students ‘these days’, but what if it’s as much about you as it is about them?
+I know we might drop our heads into our hands at that point and wonder what’s wrong with law students ‘these days’.
+But what if it’s as much about you as it is about them?

 Extrinsic and intrinsic motivation and academic emotions

-Since the 1950s, there has been a series of studies on student anxiety, particularly in assessment, and its effect on academic achievement.
+Since the 1950s, there has been a series of studies on student anxiety and its effect on academic achievement.
 However, in the early 2000s, a small team of researchers led by a German clinical psychiatrist, Reinhard Pekrun, began to look at other ‘academic emotions’—like enjoyment, hope and fear—to see whether they might also be influential in student achievement.

-The team found that there was a positive correlation between students intrinsic and extrinsic motivation to engage in study and positive emotional responses like enjoyment, pride and hope.
+They found a positive correlation between students’ intrinsic and extrinsic motivations to study, and positive emotions like enjoyment, pride and hope.
 The results were consistent regardless of whether the students were in secondary school or university.
-Students positive emotional responses predicted their academic achievement and exam results: positive emotions predicted high academic achievement.
+Students’ positive emotional responses predicted their academic achievement and exam results.
+That is, positive emotions predicted high academic achievement.